LiamRiddell/MJML.NET/README.md

 | ParseDocumentAsync | 38.24 ms | 2.157 ms | 6.360 ms |
 ---

+## Limitations
+Inline CSS - This is because `MJML` depends on NPM package called [Juice](https://www.npmjs.com/package/juice) to handle CSS inlining.
+At the time of writing, there is no alternative in C# right now.
+This is out of scope for this project.

 ## Contribution
 We really appreciate any contribution to the project to help provide a native version of MJML to C#.